psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 🔗 **Purge Scope (Related Pages)**: Automatically purge related pages such as the Homepage, WooCommerce Shop page, and Category/Tag archives when a single URL is purged.
 Optionally preload those pages to keep the cache warm.

+📡 **Preload Feeds**: Take full control of RSS/Atom feed caching.
+Decide site‑wide or per‑URL whether the main feed, per‑post comment feeds, and taxonomy RSS feeds are included in the preload process.

 ⏰ **Schedule Nginx Cache Purge & Preload via WP Cron**: Automate the purge and preload process using WordPress Cron jobs.

 🧭 **Proxy Support for Preload**: Route preload requests through a proxy server for edge-case environments and containerized deployments.